Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Model Architecture and Design

 \subsection{Feature Extraction Module}

 In recent years, various deep neural network backbones have been applied to RFFI, including AlexNet, VGG, and ResNet \cite{he2016deep}.
-Among these, ResNet effectively alleviates the degradation problem in deep neural networks through the use of residual connections, which enable the stable training of deeper models and enhance feature extraction capabilities.
-Accordingly, we adopt ResNet-18 as the backbone for feature extraction in our framework.
-Considering that the collected I/Q signals are sequential in nature and arranged as \(2 \times 256\) samples, we replace the 2D convolutional layers in ResNet-18 with 1D convolutional layers to effectively capture fine-grained temporal dependencies.
-Specifically, the original Conv2D and BatchNorm2D layers are replaced with Conv1D and BatchNorm1D layers, respectively, to adapt the network to one-dimensional inputs.
-The architecture first applies a \(7 \times 1\) convolution followed by a max-pooling operation to reduce the signal length and capture local temporal structures.
-Subsequently, four groups of residual blocks are employed to extract hierarchical representations.
-Finally, a global average pooling layer generates a fixed-length embedding vector \(\mathbf{z} \in \mathbb{R}^{512}\), which represents the deep semantic features of the input signal.
+Among these, ResNet effectively alleviates the degradation problem in deep neural networks through residual connections, which enable stable training of deeper models and enhance feature extraction capabilities.
+For this reason, we adopt ResNet-18 as the backbone for feature extraction in our framework.
+Considering that the collected I/Q signals are sequential and structured as $2 \times 256$ samples, we replace the 2D convolutional layers in ResNet-18 with 1D convolutional layers to effectively capture fine-grained temporal dependencies.
+Specifically, the original Conv2D and BatchNorm2D layers are replaced with Conv1D and BatchNorm1D layers to adapt the network to one-dimensional inputs.
+The architecture first applies a $7 \times 1$ convolution followed by max-pooling to reduce the signal length and capture local temporal structures.
+Subsequently, four groups of residual blocks extract hierarchical representations.
+Finally, a global average pooling layer generates a fixed-length embedding vector $\mathbf{z} \in \mathbb{R}^d$, where $d$ denotes the dimension of the embedding space, and $\mathbf{z}$ represents the deep semantic features of the input signal.

-To disentangle the transmitter-specific and receiver-specific features, we adopt a dimension-wise feature separation mechanism.
-The extracted 512-dimensional feature vector $\mathbf{z}$ is partitioned into two equal sub-vectors: the first 256 dimensions represent the transmitter-specific features $\mathbf{z}^\ast$, and the remaining 256 dimensions represent the receiver-specific features $\mathbf{z}'$.
+To disentangle transmitter-specific and receiver-specific features, we adopt a simple dimension-wise feature partitioning mechanism.
+The extracted $d$-dimensional feature vector $\mathbf{z}$ is partitioned into two equal sub-vectors: the first $d/2$ dimensions correspond to transmitter-specific features $\mathbf{z}^\ast$, and the remaining $d/2$ dimensions correspond to receiver-specific features $\mathbf{z}^\prime$.
 The feature extraction process is formally defined as:

-where $\mathbf{x}$ denotes the input I/Q signal, \( \theta \) represents the learnable parameters of the feature extractor, \( f_{\mathrm{emd}}(\cdot; \theta) \) denotes the ResNet-18-based 1D feature extraction function, and \( f_{\mathrm{split}}(\cdot) \) denotes the dimension-wise feature partitioning operation.
+where $\mathbf{x}$ denotes the input I/Q signal, $ \theta $ represents the learnable parameters of the feature extractor, $ f_{\mathrm{emd}}(\cdot; \theta) $ denotes the ResNet-18-based 1D feature extraction function, and $ f_{\mathrm{split}}(\cdot) $ denotes the dimension-wise feature partitioning operation.